Anthony Aoki: Club career

 Already at the age of 17, Aoki was training with Sporting Cristal's first team and in 2017, he signed his first professional contract with Cristal.
 He played his first game for Cristal in January 2019 in a friendly game against Ecuadorian club C.S.
 Emelec.
 Unfortunately shortly after, Aoki suffered an injury that took him away from the courts, preventing him from playing for Cristal.
 To gain some experience and game fitness, he was loaned out to Peruvian Segunda División club Unión Huaral in August 2019 for the remainder of the year.
 He made seven appearances for the team before returning to Cristal in 2020.

 At the end of February 2020, he was loaned out to Ayacucho FC.
 He made six appearances for the club.
 On 28 January 2021 it was reported, that Aoki would continue at Ayacucho FC on loan for another year.

-In February 2022, Aoki moved to Peruvian Segunda División side Alianza Universidad on a permanent transfer.
+In February 2022, Aoki moved to Peruvian Primera Division side Alianza Universidad on a permanent transfer.